The Regions of the United Kingdom

 the range of English sparkling wine on the market will probably exceed that of still wines.

 The northwards march of viticulture proves that latitude, whilst significant, is not critical to vinegrowing.New varieties have greatly assisted viticulturalists.
-England's most northerly commercial vineyard is now Ryedale near
+England's most northerly commercial vineyard is currently Ryedale near

 Malton in Yorkshire, where the right grapes and a sheltered site show what can be achieved.